MywishAnand/Lensing-Images-Classification/README.md

 The model used is a modified ResNet-18 (Residual Network with 18 layers), a convolutional neural network (CNN) that uses "skip connections" or "shortcuts" to jump over some layers, helping avoid the vanishing gradient problem, making deeper training possible.
 More about the model's architecture, see:
 👉 [Model Architecture](model_architecture.md)

-The weights of the best trained model are shared in this .pth file: https://drive.google.com/file/d/14g2wVViIA6Fc4Kh9NuC__pGCYg0tckrf/
+The weights of the best trained model from this exercise are shared in the .pth file, here: https://drive.google.com/file/d/14g2wVViIA6Fc4Kh9NuC__pGCYg0tckrf/

 ## Dataset
 The dataset consists of normalized gravitational lensing images in the three categories, provided as `.npy` files.